stared/stared.github.io/content/blog/2025/04/vibe-translating-quantum-flytrap/index.md

 Since the system is set up, translating into additional languages or improving current translations (automatically or manually) will be straightforward.
 Thus, I slightly improved the current English version.

 But I also wanted to add a twist, especially since I started this [translation project](https://mathstodon.xyz/@pmigdal/114211836807094413) just a week before April 1st.

-Moreover, I've always wanted to try two things.
-First, creating a British version.
+First, I wanted to create a British version.
 I mean, proper British — imagine David Attenborough's voice:

 > A refined medium of elevated refractive index, meticulously crafted to retard photon phase by λ/4.
 Its precise thickness orchestrates interference phenomena with the elegance of a conductor leading an orchestra.